German city grants Muslims Islamic holidays

-BERLIN Hamburg has become Germany's first city to recognise Islamic holidays, a move meant to encourage the integration of a religious minority often vilified by opponents of immigration.
+BERLIN Hamburg has become Germany's first city to recognize Islamic holidays, a move meant to encourage the integration of a religious minority often vilified by opponents of immigration.

 Muslim employees and students will be allowed days off to celebrate their holidays and Islamic classes will be allowed in state schools, authorities and Islamic groups said after negotiations lasting five years.